Creating a Supportive Work Environment With Peer-to-Peer Recognition

 Job security, professional development, and growth opportunities are key reasons for the high turnover rate.
 The average hospital loses $5.2 to $9 million to employee turnover.

 The retail industry has an average turnover rate of 75.8%, making it one of the highest turnover industries.
 The industry's low pay, long working hours, and limited benefits are the significant factors that contribute to its high turnover rate.
-Additionally, the industry relies heavily on seasonal and part-time workers, which increases its turnover rate.
+The industry relies heavily on seasonal and part-time workers, which increases its turnover rate.

 Hiring individuals with the necessary competencies and who share your company's cultural and behavioral values is essential.